 DVD's and Books

-There are some great series of DVD's from PBS.
-I highly recommend the Medicis as a wonderful historic and artistic look at Florence.
-Or just visit the PBS site and judge for yourself.
+There are some great series of DVD's.
+I highly recommend PBS's The Medicis: Godfathers of the Renaissance, a dramatic historical and artistic look at Florence under the Medici's.

 Make an "artist's date" to leave business-as-usual behind and enjoy Italian culture and lifestyle on Italian time.
 Come recharge your creative battery in this city of timeless masterpieces, architecture and "delizioso" food — gelato anyone?